jzc-2007/tpu_manager/README.md

 tpu -kw/kill-window window_number username
 ```

 After killing windows, some jobs may become "zombies" (i.e., jobs without associated windows).
-Use these helpers to clean zombies:
+You can use these helpers to clean zombies (Supported, but NOT RECOMMENDED):

 ```bash
 tpu -czw username # Clear all zombie windows